Emergence of local irreversibility in complex interacting systems: Groups of neurons operate at steady state

 \section{Groups of neurons operate at steady state}

 In Figure \ref{fig_neuron_1}, we see that a group of $N=3$ neurons operates at a non--equilibrium steady state.
 Here, we demonstrate that steady--state dynamics are not specific just to this group, but are instead a general feature of all groups of neurons analyzed in this paper.
 To determine if a system operates at steady state, one must examine whether its state probabilities are stationary in time.
 The change in the probability $P(x)$ of a state $x$ during one time step is given by $\Delta P(x) = \sum_{x'} P(x'\rightarrow x) - P(x \rightarrow x')$.
 In steady state this should be zero, but more precisely we expect that it will be a random number with a variance set by the errors in sampling the underlying distributions.
-In Fig. \ref{fig_ss}, we plot the distributions of $\Delta P(x)$, normalized by the relevant standard deviation $\sigma_{\Delta P(x)}$, for the groups of $N=5$ cells analyzed in Figs. \ref{fig_neuron_2} and \ref{fig_neuron_3}.
+In Fig.~\ref{fig_ss}, we plot the distributions of $\Delta P(x)$, normalized by the relevant standard deviation $\sigma_{\Delta P(x)}$, for the groups of $N=5$ cells analyzed in Figs.~\ref{fig_neuron_2} and \ref{fig_neuron_3}.
 We note that these quantities are estimated using the same finite--data correction techniques described in Appendix \ref{app_finite}.
 Across all stimuli, we find that the changes in state probabilities $\Delta P(x)$ for all cell groups are small relative to errors; that is, for all stimuli, all groups of neurons appear to operate at steady state.